GavinKG/ImposterGenerator/README.md

 - [ ] Support roughness, metallic and AO map (already has a capture material for RMA)
 - [ ] Plugin UI

-bugfix:
+bugs:

-- [ ] duplicate naming will cause crash
+- [x] duplicate naming will cause crash
 - [ ] sublevel cannot save